nst-mznts/nst-mznts/README.md

 # Anastasiia Mezentseva
 ## Frontend Developer
 ### 👋 Hi there
 I’m a Frontend developer with 3+ years of experience.
 I’m skilled in HTML, CSS, SASS, JavaScript, React, and Redux.
 I love building clean and responsive websites.
 I have worked on projects like landing pages, React apps, and even a full-stack application.
-I’m good at creating modern designs and solving problems fast.
+I’m based in Croatia and available for freelance work.
+Let’s create something great together!

 ### 🛠️ My stack
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)